michael2012z/BitBible/markdown/KJV/files/Ps.md

 39. For he remembered that they were but flesh; a wind that passeth away, and cometh not again.

-40. How oft did they provoke him in the wilderness, and grieve him in the desert!provoke: or, rebel against
+40. How oft did they provoke him in the wilderness, and grieve him in the desert!

 41. Yea, they turned back and tempted God, and limited the Holy One of Israel.

-42. They remembered not his hand, nor the day when he delivered them from the enemy.from…: or, from affliction
+42. They remembered not his hand, nor the day when he delivered them from the enemy.

-43. How he had wrought his signs in Egypt, and his wonders in the field of Zoan:wrought: Heb. set
+43. How he had wrought his signs in Egypt, and his wonders in the field of Zoan:

 44. And had turned their rivers into blood; and their floods, that they could not drink.